jrpool/docsearch/README.md

 - `CURATOR_CAT` and `PUBLIC_CAT` are the categories the users in which are to have the access rights of curators (maximum rights) and of the general public (minimum rights), respectively.
 - If you are doing development on the application, change the value of `NODE_ENV` from `production` to `development`.
 - See below for information about the `LANG` variable, and above for information about the `SENDGRID_API_KEY` variable.
-- The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs before curators assign permanent IDs to them.
+- The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs at the same time, before curators assign permanent UIDs to them.

 ```
 COOKIE_EXPIRE_DAYS=7